 Hampton Beach main beach provides year-round recreation, with Atlantic ocean-front facilities situated along miles of sandy beach.
-The Seashell complex includes a band shell amphitheatre, public information services, comfort station and first aid.
+The Seashell complex includes a band shell amphitheater, public information services, comfort station and first aid.
 Metered parking is available along Ocean Boulevard.

 Route 1A, Hampton Beach, 603-926-3784.
 State run, located just by the Hampton Beach Bridge, this state park offers convenient parking, rest rooms, convenience store and snack bar.
 The beach sand is soft and white and often experiences tide pools which are great for the kids to play in or look for sea urchins on the massive natural wall of rocks.
 RV camping with full hook-ups in the campground.
 Call 603-436-1552 for more information on RV availability.
 Check parking information here.